ovimughal/lamirator/ZendSkeletonRestModule/README.md

-# Lamiest oRest Skeleton Module
+# Lamirest oRest Skeleton Module

 This is a sample skeleton module for use with [laminas-mvc](https://docs.laminas.dev/mvc/) applications having [lamirest](https://github.com/ovimughal/lamirest) module enabled .